 If you’re not feeling up to a cold shower, go for a lukewarm shower, rather than a hot one.

-4. Have a good breakfast
+4. Have a well-balanced breakfast

 Starting the day with a good breakfast is essential.
 Butyric acid will help you to reduce general inflammation in your body and increase its resistance to insulin.
 It also helps to stimulate the intestine, making you feel less bloated and much lighter.

-- A good option might be a combination of oats, dark chocolate, red fruits, nuts and cinnamon.
+- A good option might be a combination of oats, dark chocolate, red fruits, nuts, and cinnamon.

 - If you have any doubts about how to maintain a healthy diet that meets all your needs, consult with a doctor or a nutritionist.